-The Secretarial Auditors in their report dated 6th August, 2020, had expressed modified opinion in respect of Regulation 24(1) of the Listing Regulations as the Company has not appointed any one of its Independent Directors in each of its overseas material subsidiaries, i.e. FHCPL and Lexon on their respective Board.
-Pursuant to the above opinion, your Directors in their meeting held on 12th November, 2020, nominated Ms. Preeti Gandhi, Independent Non-Executive Director, for appointment on the respective Board of the abovenamed subsidiaries.
-The respective subsidiaries are being advised to take appropriate action in this regard.
+The Secretarial Auditors in their report dated 7th August, 2021, had expressed modified opinion in respect of the following points:

+1. Pursuant to Regulation 24(1) of the Listing Regulations as the Company has not appointed any one of its Independent Directors in each of its overseas material subsidiaries, i.e. FHCPL and Lexon on their respective Board.

+Pursuant to the above opinion, your Directors in their meeting held on 19th February, 2021, appointed Ms. Preeti Gandhi, Independent Non-Executive Director, on the respective Board of the abovenamed subsidiaries.